Phil Sawdon was a Senior Lecturer in the School.

 He publishes widely and in many varied formats including edited books on contemporary drawing with I.B.
 Tauris and Intellect.

-He works with Deborah Harty as the creative drawing research collaboration humhyphenhum.
+He works with Deborah Harty as the creative drawing research collaboration humhyphenhum and with Russell Marshall as the creative drawing research collaboration Marshall and Sawdon.

-Several of his publications and outcomes can be viewed in the Loughborough University Institutional Repository and on his personal website available in the Links section below.
+Several of his publications and outcomes can be viewed in the Loughborough University Institutional Repository and on his personal website/blog available in the Links section.

 Phil has examined and supervised a number of PhDs in the field of contemporary fine art and contemporary drawing.